 An optionee realizes no taxable income by reason of the grant of a nonstatutory option or a nonvested PSU.
 Subject to insider trading restrictions, upon exercise of the option an optionee realizes compensation taxable as ordinary income in the amount of the excess of the fair market value of the shares of Capital Stock over the option price on the date of exercise.
-Upon the sale of shares of Capital Stock acquired pursuant to the exercise of an option, an optionee realizes either a capital gain or a capital gain or loss will be either short-term or long-term depending on the period elapsed between the date of exercise and the date of sale.
+Upon the sale of shares of Capital Stock acquired pursuant to the exercise of an option, an optionee realizes either a capital gain or a capital loss based upon the differences between his or her selling price and the fair market value of such shares on the date of exercise.
+Such capital gain or loss will be either short-term or long-term depending on the period elapsed between the date of exercise and the date of sale.
 When the employee receives compensation taxable as ordinary income, the Company or a subsidiary will generally be entitled to a Federal income tax deduction in the amount of such compensation.
 An employee will not recognize a gain on previously owned shares of Capital Stock if he exercises an option and transfers such shares to the Company in payment of the option price.
 Taxes payable by an optionee or awardee on exercise of an option, realization of an award upon vesting of a PSU or removal of restrictions on an award may be paid in cash, by surrender of shares, or by withholding of shares of Capital Stock as the Compensation Committee shall determine.